Total Law

 Should you have any questions or need immediate assistance with your application to reside in Ireland based on being a parent of an Irish child, please call us on (+353) 061 518 025 today.

-Eligibility requirements for Permission to Remain for the Parent of an Irish Citizen Child
+Eligibility Criteria for Stamp 4 as Parent of an Irish Citizen Child

 Permitted family members for this residence permission are biological parents who are non-Irish nationals.